XLuna24/practice/README.md

-this is practice with echo
+This is my repo!

-this line has change, conflicts may arise
+# Purpose

-3rd line was added
+The purpose of this repo is to practice git and  Github and to master it!